dotnet-architecture/eShopOnWeb/README.md

 curl -fsSL https://aka.ms/install-azd.sh | bash
 ```

 And you can also install with package managers, like winget, choco, and brew.
-For more detials, you can follow the documentation: https://aka.ms/azure-dev/install.
+For more details, you can follow the documentation: https://aka.ms/azure-dev/install.

 After logging in with the following command, you will be able to use the azd cli to quickly provision and deploy the application.